 - Imprisonment of not more than 20 years

-There are special circumstances and additional penalties of 30 years' imprisonment and a million dollar fine, if the wire fraud is related to a presidentially declared major disaster or if it involves a financial institution.
+There are additional penalties of 30 years imprisonment and a million-dollar fine.
+This would be the case if the wire fraud is related to a presidentially declared major disaster or involves a financial institution.

-These penalties are per count, which means that each phone call or email or other electronic communication can be considered separate counts.
+These penalties are per count, which means that each phone call, email, or other electronic communication can be considered a separate count.
 For instance, if an individual makes three phone calls regarding the fraud, there may be three counts of wire fraud.
-Each count would potentially be subject to the maximum $250,000 fine and 20 years' imprisonment for a total of $750,000 in fines and 60 years in prison.
+Each count would potentially be subject to the maximum $250,000 fine and a 20-year prison sentence for a total of $750,000 in fines and 60 years in prison.

 The Nigerian Prince Scam

-One of the most infamous examples of this kind of fraud is the story of the Nigerian prince.
-In that scam, the sender claims that he is a Nigerian prince who has been exiled, or experienced some other disaster.
-The sender says he has money in a Nigerian bank account, but needs to use the reader’s bank account as a place to deposit the money until a safer place can be found.
-The reader would then give her account information, and the scammer would use that information to access the reader's money.
+One of the early and infamous examples of email fraud is the story of the Nigerian prince.
+In that scam, the sender claims that he is a Nigerian prince who has been exiled and needs to transfer millions of dollars out of the country.
+He asks the reader for help in doing so, for which they will be lavishly rewarded.
+The reader only needs to provide the Nigerian prince with his bank account details so the money can be transferred.
+The scammer then uses that information to access the reader's money.

 The newest version of this scam, as reported by the Better Business Bureau, involves scammers creating fake bank websites to add credibility to their stories.
 The victim can then access the fake bank account to see the millions of dollars "available" to them.
 They enter their own bank routing information, and the scammers have what they need.